Disentanglement in dephasing channel with machine learning: Entanglement quantification Model

 \section{Entanglement quantification Model}

-As the degree of entanglement in two-qubit states often degrades without altering their entangled or separable properties during the dephasing process, classification models alone are insufficient to describe the disentanglement process comprehensively.
-In this section, we employ a linear regression neural network to estimate the concurrence, which quantifies the degree of entanglement in two-qubit states.
-The linear regression model demonstrates superior performance over classification models in certain scenarios.
-The advantage arises from its robustness around the boundary between entangled and separable states.
-While classification models may incorrectly classify states near the entanglement threshold, the regression model consistently predicts the concurrence near the critical value ($C = 0$).
-Given that distinguishing between a minimally entangled state and a separable state may not be crucial in many practical applications, the linear regression model emerges as an effective method for estimating entanglement.
+As concurrence can degrade without changing a state’s entangled or separable classification, relying solely on classification models is insufficient for describing the disentanglement process.
+To address this, we employ linear regression neural networks to directly predict concurrence, which quantifies the degree of entanglement in two-qubit states.
+The linear regression model demonstrates superior performance over classification models in certain scenarios, e.g. prediction at the entanglement boundaries.
+While classification models may incorrectly classify states near the entanglement boundary, the regression model consistently predicts the concurrence close to the critical value ($C = 0$).
+Since distinguishing between states with very low concurrence and truly separable states is often unimportant in practical contexts, the linear regression model proves particularly effective.
+For instance, the entangled two-qubit state such as $\sqrt{0.99999}|00\rangle+\sqrt{0.00001}|11\rangle$ (with a concurrence of $C=0.006$) can often be regarded as $|00\rangle$ in practical applications.